JMS55/jms55.github.io/content/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md

 An additional idea I thought of while writing this section is to bin each cluster by its meshlet triangle count.
 All clusters whose meshlets have 10 triangles would go in one bin, 12 triangles in a second bin, 46 triangles in a third bin, etc, for 63 bins total (we would never have a meshlet with 0 triangles).
 We could then write out a DrawIndirectArgs and list of cluster IDs per bin, and do a single multi_draw_indirect() call on the CPU, similar to the last section.
 I haven't tested it out, but this seems like a decent option in theory.
 I believe Nanite does something similar in recent versions of Unreal Engine 5 in order to support different types of vertex shaders.

 Finally, we could use software rasterization.
 We could write out a list of cluster IDs, spawn 1 workgroup per cluster, and have each workgroup manually rasterize the cluster via some linear algebra, bypassing fixed-function GPU hardware entirely.
 This is what Nanite does for over 90% of their clusters.
 Only large clusters and clusters needing depth clipping are rendered via hardware draws.
-Not only is this one of the most memory efficent options, it's faster than hardware draws for the majority of clusters (hence why Nanite uses it so heavily).
+Not only is this one of the most memory efficient options, it's faster than hardware draws for the majority of clusters (hence why Nanite uses it so heavily).
 Unfortunately, wgpu once again lacks support for a needed feature, this time 64bit texture atomics.
 The good news is that @atlv24 is working on adding support for this feature, and I'm looking forward to implementing software rendering in a future release of Bevy.

 ## Downsample Depth